Rhtymn/Rhtymn/README.md

 - 🔭 I’m currently studying computer science on Diponegoro University
 - ❤ Favorite Language: Javascript or Typescript 🤔
-- 📖 Currently learn about ReactJS, React Native, Kotlin, Svelte, NextJS, NestJS, Jetpack Compose
+- 📖 Currently learn about Next & Nest
 - 📫 How to reach me: hroihan6@gmail.com